carlosivorrasalinas/pingpong-elo/README.md

 A full-stack web application for tracking friendly but competitive Ping Pong and Spikeball matches with Elo ratings, real-time match updates, leaderboards, match history, and tournament support.

-The project started as a simple Ping Pong ranking app and evolved into a multi-sport competition platform with support for 1v1 Ping Pong, 2v2 Spikeball, Swiss-style tournaments, knockout brackets, player trophies, and automatic Elo calculations.
+The project started as a simple Ping Pong ranking app, that i have used to play with my friends and evolved into a multi-sport competition platform with support for 1v1 Ping Pong, 2v2 Spikeball, Swiss-style tournaments, knockout brackets, player trophies, and automatic Elo calculations.

 ---